Heaumer/utils/README.md

 Browse directory with left-click in acme (tested with p9p only): more intuitive and avoid opening that much windows.

+The `-n` flag opens a windows, where files opened from See's window will be displayed.
+This reduce windows pollution, and is especially nice to use acme on a small screen.

 # serve.c, http.sh, mime-types, client.c
 Starts listening on a given port.
 For each new connection, launch a given program and redirects its stdin/stdout to